 Pupillary light reflex is an example of a brainstem reflex.
 When light is directed toward eye, CN II (Optic - sensory nerve) will carry the input to CN III.
-Light directed toward either eye will immediately stimulate CN III in both eyes.
-Thus, both pupils constrict in reponse to light directed into either eye.
+Light directed toward either eye will immediately stimulate CN III on both sides.
+Thus, both pupils constrict in response to light directed into either eye (known as direct and consensual light response).
 This involuntary response occurs continually and allows our pupils to adjust to ambient room light.
-This reflex is preserved in the unconsious state.
+This reflex is preserved in the unconscious state.

-There are 3 dseparate assessments to make when examining pupils (size, equality and reactivity).
+There are 3 separate assessments to make when examining pupils (size, equality and reactivity).
 Reactivity is an assessment of the CN II and III brainstem reflex:

 - Assess pupillary size: With normal room lighting, open up both eyelids.
 Allow the pupils to adjust to the room light for a few seconds.
 Once they have stabilized, determine the size of the pupils in milimeters by comparing them to the pupil size chart (available on graphic record)

 - Assess pupil equality: While lids are held open, examine the eyes to determine symmetry and shape.
 The pupils should be the same size and the should have a round shape.